facebook/flow/docs/02-advanced-configuration.md

 ### `[ignore]`

-Conversely, the `[ignore]` heading in a `.flowconfig` file tells `flow` to ignore the specified files or directories when type checking your code.
+Conversely, the `[ignore]` heading in a `.flowconfig` file tells `flow` to ignore files matching the specified regular expressions when type checking your code.

+> WARNING
+>
+> The specified regular expressions in the [ignore] section apply to absolute paths,
+> so make sure you use repeated wildcards `.*` at the beginning if you're specifying relative paths.
+> Also, relative paths that begin with `.` or `..` won't work, since the regular expression parser
+> would confuse them with wildcards.

 ### Example